Strawberrymaker-09/Battleship-CPP/README.md

 I took inspo from the 2 player offline game i used to play with my friends when we had no wifi/data lol.

 ## About
-This project recreates the classic Battleship game logic — grid-based ship placement, turn-based guessing, hit/miss tracking, and score tracking — as a way to practice core C++ concepts.
+This project recreates the classic Battleship game logic, grid-based ship placement, turn-based guessing, hit/miss tracking, and score tracking, as a way to practice core C++ concepts.

 ## What I practiced
 - Functions & modular code structure